 By tracking the different touchpoints, marketers gain a better understanding of which touchpoints are most valuable and how many it takes to convert an interested visitor into a paying customer.

 Touchpoints form part of the customer journey for your clients.
 Analyzing positive and negative feedback at each stage of the journey can lead to better outcomes by allowing you to tweak the stages where you see the greatest drop-offs.

 A tracking URL is a regular URL with a token or UTM parameter (learn about UTM parameters below) assigned to it.
 Tracking URLs allow marketers to track where specific traffic originated.

-If you’ve made it to the end of this list, you’re well on your way to becoming a data-driven marketing expert.
-While the definition of many of these terms can fluctuate slightly depending on how your organization is analyzing data, a basic understanding of how marketers speak of and analyze data will allow you to turn your data insight into proactive action.
+If you’ve made it to the end of this article, you’re well on your way to becoming a data-driven marketing expert.
+While the definition of many of these terms can fluctuate slightly depending on how your organization analyzes data, a basic understanding of how marketers speak of and analyze data will allow you to turn your data insight into proactive action.